basagrejae/Simple-Calculator/README.md

 # Simple-Calculator
-It's a simple calculator using php
+It's a simple calculator using Javascript